KocherginV/AwesomeProject/README.md

   - Run: `npx react-native run-android`

 # To run tests
+<h3>Component tests:</h3>
 WIP

+<h3>End-to-end tests</h3>

+Run following comand in the project's folder:
+`npm run e2e`. <br/> Please note, at the moment E2E tests can be ran only on iOS device, Android support is TBD.

 # Troubleshooting
 If you have issues with setting up or running project, please refer to: